Qualifying for Coverage Outside of Open Enrollment

 - Hardship Exemptions and Enrolling in the Marketplace.
 Most hardship exemptions and even the act of simply enrolling in the Health Insurance Marketplace trigger a 60 day special enrollment window.
 Even more incentive to sign up during open enrollment or apply for a hardship exemption, even if you don’t have time to enroll properly.

-- Losing other health coverage (including job loss for any reason, divorce, loss of eligibility for Medicaid or CHIP, expiration of COBRA coverage, aging of a parents plan, or a health plan being decertified).
-Note: loss of coverage does not include voluntarily quitting other health coverage or being terminated for not paying your premiums.
+- Losing other health coverage (including job loss for any reason, divorce, loss of eligibility for Medicare, Medicaid, or CHIP, expiration of COBRA coverage or employer coverage, aging out of a family plan at 26, or a health plan being decertified).
+Note: Loss of coverage does not include voluntarily quitting other health coverage or being terminated for not paying your premiums.
 Losing coverage that is not minimum essential coverage also fails to qualify as loss of coverage.

 - For people already enrolled in Marketplace coverage, having a change in income or household status that affects eligibility for tax credits or cost-sharing reductions

-- An individual who was not previously a citizen, national, or lawfully present individual gains such status.
+- An individual who was not previously a citizen, national, or lawfully present individual gaining such status.

 - A qualified individual’s enrollment or non-enrollment in a QHP is unintentional, inadvertent, or erroneous and is the result of the error, misrepresentation, or inaction of an officer, employee, or agent of the Exchange, HHS, or its instrumentalities as evaluated and determined by the Exchange.